TaupeMist/Taupemist/Borrowing.md

 2. Use the following formula to **calculate the collateral amount (TM)** that you should provide: **BA * MCR / MTP**

 ### What does a borrow request look like?
-Here's an example borrow request to borrow 1 chunks of BitUSD.
+Here's an example borrow request to borrow $100 of BitUSD.
 ```
 BORROW REQUEST
-CHUNKS: 1
+AMOUNT: $100
 ```
 Assuming that the request is approved and if in this example, the minimum collateral ratio is **1.75:1** and the current TM portfolio price is **$100** then the minimum amount of collateral would equal **1.75TM**.
 Therefore, the member may wish to provide **3TM** which would equal a collateral ratio of **3:1** and provide the member with security in the case that the TM price decreases.

-### I've been approved to borrow 1 chunk of bitUSD, what are the following steps?
+### I've been approved to borrow $100 of bitUSD, what are the following steps?
 1. Log in to your BitShares account and pay the collateral amount to the taupemist1 account.
 2. Taupemist will transfer your requested amount of bitUSD to your BitShares account within 24 hours.